Abbas tells U.N. Israeli actions could lead to 'one state' | Politics

 Abbas tells U.N.
 Israeli actions could lead to 'one state'

 Critics say internal Palestinian divisions have also contributed to the deadlock in U.S.-sponsored peace talks, which collapsed in 2014.
-Under interim peace accords with Israel, Abbas' PA was meant to exercise control in Gaza as well.
+Under interim peace accords with Israel, Abbas's Palestinian Authority was meant to exercise control in Gaza as well.
 But his Islamist rivals Hamas seized the coastal enclave in 2007 and years of on-and-off talks have failed to break their impasse.

-Israeli Prime Minister Naftali Bennett, a far-rightist who sits atop a cross-partisan coalition, opposes Palestinian statehood.
-His government has vowed to avoid sensitive choices towards the Palestinians and instead focus on economic issues.
-In his U.N. address, Abbas threatened to rescind the Palestinians' recognition of Israel if it does not withdraw from the West Bank, Gaza and East Jerusalem within a year.

 Most analysts contend a single state would not be viable, for religious, political and demographic reasons.
 Israeli governments have viewed a one-state concept as undermining the essence of an independent Jewish state.
 U.S. President Joe Biden reiterated his support for the two-state solution during his own U.N. address on Tuesday, saying it would ensure "Israel's future as a Jewish, democratic state living in peace alongside a viable and democratic Palestinian state."